 1. etc.

 You can only edit a dataset if you are an administrator or editor of your organisation.
 If you have the appropriate role, on the dataset page you will find an ‘Edit’ button just below the dataset title on the right.
 This will allow you to edit the dataset metadata and the resources.
-These slides provide a walk-through of how to edit a dataset.
+These slides provide a walk-through of how to edit a dataset:

 Organization admins and editors can add data visualizations to dataset pages to let users explore your data.
 The data visuals can be made using Tableau, Power BI or whatever software you prefer.
 The visuals will appear in the “Interactive Data” section at the top of the page.

-Learn how to do this by taking a quick look at these slides.
+Learn how to do this by taking a quick look at these slides:

 We define data as information that common software can read and analyse.
 We encourage contributions in any common data format.
 HDX has built-in preview support for tabular data in CSV and Microsoft Excel (xls only) formats, and for geographic data in zipped shapefile, kml and geojson formats.
 If multiple formats are available, each can be added as a resource to the dataset, or if you only wish to add one format, then for tabular data, csv is preferable and for geographic data, zipped shapefile is preferred.